utopia-foss/dantro/doc/plotting/plot_manager.rst

 Skipping Plots
 ^^^^^^^^^^^^^^
-To skip a plot, raise a :py:class:`dantro.plot_creators.pcr_base.SkipPlot` exception anywhere in your plot function or the plot creator.
+To skip a plot, raise a :py:class:`dantro.exceptions.SkipPlot` exception anywhere in your plot function or the plot creator.

 Additionally, plot creators can supply built-in plot configuration arguments that allow to skip a plot under certain conditions.
 Currently, this is only done by the :py:class:`~dantro.plot_creators.pcr_psp.MultiversePlotCreator`, see :ref:`mv_plot_skipping`.